GoogleCloudPlatform/cloud-foundation-fabric/modules/vpc-sc/README.md

 ### Service perimeters

-Bridge and regulare service perimeters use two separate variables, as bridge perimeters only accept a limited number of arguments, and can leverage a much simpler interface.
+Bridge and regular service perimeters use two separate variables, as bridge perimeters only accept a limited number of arguments, and can leverage a much simpler interface.

 The regular perimeters variable exposes all the complexity of the underlying resource, use [its documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/access_context_manager_service_perimeter) as a reference about the possible values and configurations.